 by Vermonja R. Alston

-About Vermonja R. Alston
+about Vermonja R. Alston

 Vermonja R. Alston is Associate Professor in the Departments of English and Equity Studies at York University in Toronto.
 She has published articles on environmental justice, poetry and poetics, and cosmopolitanism in journals and edited volumes.
 Alston has completed a manuscript on twentieth-century African American and Caribbean cosmopolitanism.
 She teaches postcolonial literary studies, ecocriticism, indigenous literature of the Americas, and Caribbean poetry and poetics.